 Please click on the link below to take you AQA course specifications;

-- GCSE Grade 5 or above in Biology and another science or Grade 5 or above in GCSE Core and Additional Science
+We would prefer GCSE Grade 5 or above in Biology and another science or two Grade 5s or above in Combined Science.
+Plus GCSE Grade 5 or above in Mathematics.

 This A Level lays the groundwork for further study in a range of courses across the biology spectrum, including zoology, ecology, genetics, nursing, biomedical sciences and medicine and it is accepted as an appropriate A Level for many other degree level courses.